Detection of molecular hydrogen in a neutron beam lifetime experiment: Numerical Estimations of the Effect of Ions

 Using SRIM + Monte Carlo, the \Htwop\ energy spectra and the normal proton spectra can be compared to the measured data.
 If \Htwop\ were present in the trap, some admixture of the \Htwop\ and proton spectra would best fit the data.
 Two test cases are examined here: one with a negligible amount of \Htwop\ visible (PIPS), and one with a large amount of \Htwop\ visible (100\,\microgcm\ SB detector).
 To do this, noise must be added to the simulated spectra to match the width of the data.
 Approximately 1.3\,keV of Gaussian noise is added to both the \Htwop\ and the proton spectra.
 The same 1.3\,keV of added noise matches well with most of the data, suggesting that the noise is stable over long periods of running.
 After the noise is added, the simulated spectra may be compared directly to the data.

 Figure~\ref{fig:H_H2_data_comp} shows data for the two cases along with simulations of the proton spectrum and the \Htwop\ spectrum.
+In both cases, the data were acquired with a 45 V ramp and a trap length of 9 electrodes.
 The simulated proton spectrum agrees with the data in the central peak region and the high-energy shoulder of the peak, but it starts to deviate from the data on the low-energy shoulder and the low-energy tail.
 It is clear that the \Htwop\ spectrum itself does not match the data well, suggesting that if \Htwo\ were present in the proton trap, it makes up a relatively small fraction of the total events.

 Comparing the upper and lower panels of Fig.~\ref{fig:H_H2_data_comp} shows that the half-energy peak of the \Htwop\ spectra varies significantly depending on the detector type.
 Because the half-energy peak is caused by a single backscattered half-energy proton, the probability of a half-energy event increases when the backscatter fraction of the half-energy proton increases.
 The PIPS detector, with its small backscatter fraction, produces a significantly smaller half-energy peak.
 The 100\,\microgcm\ SB detector has the highest backscatter fraction of any detector used in these measurements.
 With this detector, the probability that a half-energy proton does not pass into the active region without backscattering is \(> 30\,\%\); thus, the size of the half-energy peak is larger than that of the full energy \Htwo\ peak.